The summer holidays are upon us, so how are we going to keep our children entertained in Plymouth for SIX WHOLE WEEKS?

 And if you’ve exhausted all possibilities on our doorstep, how about going a bit further afield.
 I mean seriously, we live in Devon and Cornwall – it’s the best place in the world!
 Here are some of my favourites which are worth a try.

-Paignton Zoo, Eden Project, Lost Gardens of Heligan, Torquay’s Dinosaur World (My four year old’s favourite place in the whole wide world), Living Coasts, Babbacombe Model Village, Powderham Castle, Monkey Sanctuary in Looe, Trethorne Leisure Park, Dartmoor Otters and Buckfastleigh Butterflies, South Devon Railway, House of Marbles, Crealy Theme Park, Miniature Pony Centre, Tamar Valley Donkey Park, Totnes Rare Breeds Farm or how about go searching for Julia Donaldson’s favourite Zog at Haldon Forest trail.
+Paignton Zoo, Eden Project, Lost Gardens of Heligan, Torquay’s Dinosaur World (My four year old’s favourite place in the whole wide world), Living Coasts, Babbacombe Model Village, Monkey Sanctuary in Looe, Trethorne Leisure Park, Dartmoor Otters and Buckfastleigh Butterflies, South Devon Railway, House of Marbles, Crealy Theme Park, Miniature Pony Centre, Tamar Valley Donkey Park, Totnes Rare Breeds Farm or how about go searching for Julia Donaldson’s favourite Zog at Haldon Forest trail.
 And I’ve written a post about how much stuff is going on at Powderham Castle so check it out.

 PHEW!
 There you have it, a pretty extensive ideas list for days out and things to do this summer holidays in and around Plymouth.
 All that’s left to say is, GOOD LUCK, PEOPLE!
 See you on the other side.

 If you have any events going on this summer email me at email@example.com.

 If you liked this post, you may like some of my other local stuff or days out reviews.
 Have a read all about Elmer’s Big Parade, a review of our day out at Powderham Castle, what you need to know about Disney On Ice coming to Devon, or about popular Plymouth soft play and baby/toddler music session venue Moo Music Play Cafe.